By Teo Spengler

 You’ll do best growing Japanese holly in light, well-drained soil with plenty of organic material.
 The shrubs prefer slightly acidic soil and will develop iron deficiency if the soil pH is too high.
 You can plant the shrubs in almost any garden location since they tolerate full sun or partial shade.

 Japanese holly care includes regular irrigation to keep the soil moist.
-It helps to spread a few inches of organic mulch over the planting area to hold moisture in the soil.
-Japanese holly plants do best in zones 6-7 or 8, depending on the cultivar.
+It helps to spread a few inches (8 cm.) of organic mulch over the planting area to hold moisture in the soil.
+Japanese holly plants do best in zones 6 to 7 or 8, depending on the cultivar.
 In the north, cold weather can damage the foliage of the species plant, so you’ll want to select a cultivar that is slightly hardier.

 When you are figuring out how to care for Japanese holly, pruning is important.
 You can trim off branch tips to remove dead wood and make the shape more aesthetically appealing.
-But Japanese holly pruning can also be severe.
+Japanese holly pruning can also be severe though.
 Like boxwood, Japanese holly plants tolerate shearing, which makes the shrub a good choice for an evergreen hedge.
-If you want a shorter holly without pruning, try one of the dwarf cultivars like ‘Hetzii’ that tops out at 36 inches tall.
+If you want a shorter holly without pruning, try one of the dwarf cultivars like ‘Hetzii’ that tops out at 36 inches (91 cm.) tall.